-Three Ingredient Dog Treats, ready in 20 minutes!
-Wheat free and full of peanut butter, your dog or puppy will love these simple snacks.
+Try this recipe for 3-Ingredient Dog Treats, ready in 20 minutes!
+Made with oat flour, pumpkin or banana, and peanut butter, your dog will love them.

 - 1/3 cup smooth peanut butter (made from just peanuts)